wix-incubator/wix-developers-example-apps/product-of-the-day/guides/05-dashboard-component.md

 - Usually the command `run start:secure` will open `https://localhost:3000` in your browser and you will see this message:
 `Your connection is not private`.

-    You are getting this message, because you don't have a certificate for your local host machine, since you can trust this code, we can proceed.
+    You are getting this message, because you don't have a certificate for your localhost machine, since you can trust this code, we can proceed.

     ![wix development site](../images/https-localhost.jpg?raw=true)

     Click `Advanced` and then click the `Proceed to localhost (unsafe)` link.

     It should look like:

     ![wix development site](../images/https-proceed.jpg?raw=true)

     Then you will see the dashboard UI loading: